va-vl/rss-node-js-2021q2/README.md

 1. Download git repository (`git clone` or as a ZIP folder);
 2. Open repository in terminal;
-3. Create a docker image and start the container (add `-d` for detached):
+3. Create a docker image and start the container with hot reload (add `-d` for detached):

 - `docker compose up --build` - to create the image and run its containers;